dschrempf/elynx/tlynx/README.md

       -S,--seed [INT]          Seed for random number generator; list of 32 bit integers with up to 256 elements (default: random) -h,--help                Show this help text

+    Create a given number of multi sequence alignments, each of which contains a given number of random sites drawn from the original multi sequence alignment.

 ## Translate